-Our unofficial, irreverent, and completely idiosyncratic guide to Boston’s biggest day. —Edited by Courtney Hollands
+Our unofficial, irreverent, and completely idiosyncratic guide to the city’s biggest day.

 In 2013, Boston vowed to finish the race.
 On Marathon Monday, starting in the wee hours, runners, families, Sox fans, and college kids will take to the streets to celebrate the one event that ties Greater Boston together in a single, unbroken line.
 Hundreds of thousands will come to cheer on friends and strangers.
 Thousands more will come to celebrate Boston’s strength and diversity.
-In fact, we’re certain that this marathon—all 138,336 glorious, sign-plastered, blister-inducing feet of it—will be the best attended in the race’s history.
 And so, for the uninitiated and the seasoned spectators alike, we present our unofficial, irreverent, and completely idiosyncratic guide to Boston’s biggest day.

-Runners and spectators, follow these game plans to have the best Boston Marathon experience ever.
+No matter where you're watching, follow these game plans to have the best experience ever.

-Learn how to cheer, how to hand off water, and what to stock in your Solo cup.
+How to cheer, how to hand off water, Solo cup recipes, and more.

-See how long it took your favorite B-listers to conquer Boylston Street in recent years.
+Here's how long it took your favorite B-listers in recent years.

 He talks his historic Boston victory, and his impending retirement.